ARM-software/abi-aa/atomicsabi64/atomicsabi64.rst

 Before LSE2, the only way to implement a single-copy 128-bit atomic load is by using a Read-Modify-Write sequence.
 The write is not visible to software if the memory is writeable.
-Compilers and runtimes should use the LSE2/LRCPC3 sequence when available.
+Compilers and runtimes should prefer the LSE2/LRCPC3 sequence when available.